Let’s Taco ‘Bout Meal Prep

 I started with a stack of cheap reusable plastic containers from the grocery store.
 Slowly I’ve upgraded to glass containers.
 I like these Pyrex dishes, but the covers crack at the edges after some use.
 I got some of this type at my grocery store and I like them just fine.

 I like these small containers for bits & sauces.
-I really like these silicone bags for sandwiches and chips and such.

 Keep it relaxed